miguelcfsilva11/Hawkins_Chess-AI/README.md

 # Hawkins - Chess AI
-"Hawkins" is Chess AI powered by Monte Carlo tree search algorithm (reinforcement learning).
+"Hawkins" is a Chess AI powered by Minimax search algorithm.
+It makes use of various optimization techniques, mostly extensions of alpha-beta pruning and other traditional chess engine methods.